Tino952/Tino952/README.md

 - 👋 Hi, I’m @Tino952
-- 👀 I’m interested in Front-End Web Development
+- 👀 I’m interested in Web Development, UX/UI and Digital Project Management
-- 🌱 I’m currently learning CSS, HTML and JS!
+- 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on exciting web development projects
-- 📫 How to reach me ...

 <!---
 Tino952/Tino952 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.